-If your child attends nursery of your catchment school don't assume that they will be automatically transferred.
+If your child attends nursery of your catchment school do not assume that they will be automatically transferred.
 You must register them as normal.

-An online placing request form is available from the SLC website www.southlanarkshire.gov.uk or by contacting edsuppserv.helpline@southlanarkshire.gov.uk or phone 0303 123 1023.
+If your child is starting school for the first time you must enrol your child at their catchment school in January.
+If parents want their child to go to another school, they must enrol in the first instance with their catchment school and ask for an information leaflet that provides details on how to make a placing request.
+An online placing request form is available from the SLC website - www.southlanarkshire.gov.uk or by contacting edsuppserv.helpline@southlanarkshire.gov.uk or phone 0303 123 1023.

-Enrolment date for 2022 is week commencing 17 January 2022.
+Enrolment date for 2023 is week commencing 16 January 2023